-While the B-Lively is nice enough, it struggles to meet the competition earning only 6 of 10 for quality.
-This stroller has canvas fabric and a narrow plastic footrest with foam filled, plastic wheels.
-The frame is angular with more parts than the B-Agile but it still looks nice and has minimal flex.
+While the B-Lively is nice enough, it struggles to meet the competition.
+This stroller has canvas fabric and a narrow plastic footrest with foam-filled, plastic wheels.
+The frame is angular with more parts than other Britax options, but it still looks nice and has minimal flex.
 Britax has replaced the magnet cover on the canopy with nothing and Velcro for the front storage access instead of a zipper.
 While not the end of the world, it shows less attention to detail than previous Britax offerings.
-This stroller has a stationary handlebar, padded sling style seat and stiff suspension creating a relatively comfortable ride for passenger and parent.
+This stroller has a stationary handlebar, padded sling-style seat and stiff suspension creating a relatively comfortable ride for passenger and parent.

 — Juliet Spurrier, MD and Wendy Schmitz